Pritilata Waddedar: Death

+An injured Pritilata was trapped by the colonial police, and she consumed potassium cyanide to evade capture.
+The police found her body the next day, and found a photograph of Ramkrishna Biswas, some bullets, a whistle, some leaflets, and a draft plan of the attack.
+She had a suicide note with her, where she had penned down the objectives of the Indian Republican Army of Chittagong branch.
+In the letter, along with the names of Surya Sen and Nirmal Sen, she had also mentioned about her experience of meeting Ramkrishna Biswas in the Alipore Jail.

+During the post-mortem examination, it was found that the bullet injury was not life threatening and her cause of death was ruled as cyanide poisoning.
 The chief secretary of Bengal sent a report to British authorities in London.
 In the report it was written that Pritilata:

 had been closely associated with, if not actually the mistress of, the terrorist Biswas who was hanged for the murder of Inspector Tarini Mukherjee, and some reports indicate that she was the wife of Nirmal Sen who was killed while attempting to evade arrest at Dhalghat, where Captain Cameron fell.